canopas/group-track-flutter/docs/terms-of-services.md

 right to suspend or terminate your account and refuse any and all current or future use of the Services (or any portion thereof).

+**Child/Minor Usage & Parental Responsibilities**
+If you permit a minor (in the jurisdiction where they reside) to use the Services, you represent and warrant that:

+**Parental Consent:** You are the child’s parent or legal guardian (or have obtained permission from the parent/guardian), and you consent to the collection, use, and disclosure of any data submitted by or about the minor through the Services, as described in these Terms and our Privacy Policy.

+**Parental Supervision:** You agree to supervise the minor’s use of the Services at all times and accept full responsibility for all actions taken and any fees or charges incurred by the minor through the Services.

+**Accuracy of Information:** You will ensure all registration details for the minor are accurate and remain updated.

+If you are a minor using the Services, you confirm that your parent or legal guardian has reviewed these Terms with you and consents to your use of the Services.

 ## 4. USER REGISTRATION

 You may be required to register to use the Services.
 You agree to keep your password confidential